ABOUT LUMP CHARCOAL

-Please refer to our Charcoal Tips page for futher information on how to safely light and extinguish Rockwood Charcoal.
+Please refer to our Charcoal Tips page for further information on how to safely light and extinguish Rockwood Charcoal.

 Do you sell biochar or charcoal fines?

 Yes!
 We sell charcoal fines for biochar by the 1000# “SuperSack” or by the truckload (up to 22 tons).
 The size is 3/4 minus, moisture content is ~5%, and the carbon content is~80% at minimum.
 Please Contact Us for all the specifications, application rates, pricing, etc.

 Do you sell anything else besides charcoal?

 Yes!
 Our main business is charcoal, but we are also carry many high quality BBQ innovations that make the Rockwood experience even better.

 Due to online sales & minimum advertised pricing agreements, it’s always better to Contact us for the current pricing and availability.
 If you would like to visit our showroom / warehouse in Eureka, Missouri, please Contact us to make an appointment–you will receive the address & password to enter what locals affectionately call “the BBQ Speakeasy”!